antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 The LLILC project (we pronouce it "lilac") was started at Microsoft as an effort to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr) for a number of different scenarios.
-Our first tool is a JIT for CoreCLR.
-Following on after the JIT we expect to produce an AOT compiler that will generate stand alone binaries.
+Our first tool is a Just in Time(JIT) compiler for CoreCLR.
+Following on after the JIT we expect to produce an Ahead of Time(AOT) compiler that will generate stand alone binaries.

 ####Why a new JIT for CoreCLR?